-Most of Professor Gary Evans’ synthesis work is medicinal chemistry, making enzyme inhibitor targets for treating cancer and other diseases.
-This long-running programme is carried out in conjunction with Professor Vern Schramm from the Albert Einstein College of Medicine in New York.
+Most of Professor Gary Evans’ synthesis work is organic and medicinal chemistry, making enzyme inhibitors for treating cancer and combatting infectious diseases caused by viruses and bacteria.
+The majority of his research is carried out in collaboration with Professor Vern Schramm from the Albert Einstein College of Medicine in New York.

 “A career highlight for me was to get our second immucillin compound sub-licensed to Roche back in 2005.
 We designed the molecule with Vern, synthesised it, had it tested, worked out how to make it on a large scale and licensed it to a US biotech company.
-Not many compounds make it that far.”
+Not many compounds discovered and developed by an academic group make it that far.”

-Currently his work is focussed on antibacterials, antibiotic resistance and inhibiting enzymes that impact on bacterial communication processes such as quorum sensing.
+Currently his work is focussed on antivirals and antibiotic resistance through inhibiting enzymes that impact on bacterial communication processes like quorum sensing.